aamnah/notes.aamnah.com/_databases/update-wordpress-posts-https.md

 ### How
 - The post content for your posts is in the `post_content` column of the `wp_posts` table
 - The simplest way to upload the links is to run a `REPLACE` function and change `http` with `https`
-- You can find out which links are insecure/blocked in your browser's Developer Console
+- You can find out which links are insecure/blocked in your browser's Developer Console (the `Mixed Content: ` warnings..)

 ### Find all posts linking to insecure URLs